 Howdy!
 My name is Scott Anderson and I’ve been doing “IT Stuff” for over 25 years now with high level certifications in Microsoft & Citrix technologies.
-Well… more like 30+ years of IT if you go back to 1982 when my Dad dropped about $1200 for a RadioShack TRS-80 Model III with 48K of Ram and _dual_ single density floppy drives (I can boot TRS-DOS and run Apps too, with extra storage without having to swap floppy disks!!).
+Well… more like 35+ years of IT if you go back to 1982 when my Dad dropped about $1200 for a RadioShack TRS-80 Model III with 48K of Ram and _dual_ single density floppy drives (I could boot TRS-DOS and run Apps too, without having to swap floppy disks!!).
 It was then when I fell in love with computing – managing data – making things go.

-I’ve worked several different places since then and now work at Dell ProSupport doing Microsoft Platform, VDI & VDI EUC support, but still use the same common sense approach to troubleshooting problems: lot’s of questions, define the scope, then get to work fixing it.
+I’ve worked several different places since then and I have been working the last 15 years with Dell ProSupport.
+Initially, I did Microsoft Platform, MS & Citrix VDI plus VDI EUC support for 12 years, and swapped over to VMWare Hypervisor & Horizon VDI support 3 years ago.
+But, I still use the same common sense approach to troubleshooting problems: lots of questions, define the scope, then get to work fixing it.

 My plan with this blog is to share some answers and research that I’ve been doing with Virtual Desktop Infrastructure (VDI) so that someone won’t have to “recreate the wheel” or have to dig in 46 different places to get enough information to do something right the first time.